Why Invest in Slough Buy-to-Let Property 2020

 As a property developer with a number of opportunities in Slough, we’re actively contributing to the inwards investment that the town is facing.
 We understand emerging markets and Slough is demonstrating the opportunities that make it ideal for a variety of different investment demographics and strategies.

-Steel House is nestled on the doorstep of Slough’s world-class transport links including Crossrail, the ideal development for residents that need connectivity and privacy.
-Allowing residents to reach London or Heathrow Airport in under 20 minutes, Slough is a commuter paradise and Steel House is tailor-made for the exacting, professional commuter.
+Iron House is nestled on the doorstep of Slough’s world-class transport links including Crossrail.
+The ideal development for residents that need connectivity and privacy, Iron House offers exclusive community living and is designed for residents that want to reach London or Heathrow Airport in under 20 minutes.
+Slough is a commuter paradise and Steel House is tailor-made for the exacting, professional commuter.

 New Eton House, Slough is a landmark residential development for the town.
 Located just a stone’s throw from the town’s thriving commercial centre on the Bath Road, New Eton House is light, spacious and airy, designed to fit a clear gap in the market for high-end luxury boutique apartments.